sreevathsagolla/NIO-TC-MHW-Intensification/README.md

 ## Results

 The project outputs key visualizations and statistical summaries that highlight the interactions between MHWs and NIO tropical cyclones.
-These results are crucial for improving forecasting models and understanding climate impacts on cyclone behavior.
+These results are crucial for improving forecasting models and understanding climate impacts on cyclone behaviour.

 ## How to Use